Abdomen | CT / MRI

 What Causes a Peritoneal Free Fluid?

-Several different processes can lead to this report term.
-The point of the list below is to show the main reason groups doctors consider after the scan identifies the finding.
+Several problems can lead to this report term.
+The list below shows the main groups doctors consider.

 When Is a Peritoneal Free Fluid Concerning?